quhairfoir/uStaq-client/README.md

 Read instructions below for using assets from JavaScript and HTML.

 You can, however, create more top-level directories.<br>
-They will not be included in the production build so you can use them for things like documentation.
+They will not be included in the stackion build so you can use them for things like documentation.

 ## Available Scripts